-$\Box$ SHOW up to this slide with a green continue button $\rightarrow$
+П SHOW un tο this slide with a green continue hutton $\rightarrow$ 3110 00 uv ιU uiio SIIUC WILLI agiccii CONTINUE DULLUII

-READ section GOAL: "My goal in this section is to help you recognize and learn about the stages we move through in making changes and access and reassure yourself through each step."
+☐ READ section GOAL: "My goal for this section is to

-READ About the Change Process (sharing bullets below is optional)
+(e.g., help you recognize and learn about the stages we move through in making changes and access and reassure yourself through each step.")

-- When we are clueless, we are unconsciously unhelpful and incompetent. - We judge ourselves harshly.
-This has been conditioned in us. - Consciously unhelpful and incompetent is natural and will organically shift with self-acceptance. - Be patient and allowing time during each stage to accelerate transitions and growth. - This process should help remind you that you make sense and deserve compassion.
+- ☐ READ About the Change Process (sharing bullets below is optional) - When we are clueless, we are unconsciously unhelpful and incompetent. - We judge ourselves harshly.
+This has been conditioned in us. - Consciously unhelpful and incompetent is natural and will organically shift with self-acceptance. - Be patient and allow time during each stage to accelerate transitions and growth. - This process should help remind you that you make sense and deserve compassion.

-□ ASK the questions below.
-(12m) Let them know: THESE ARE NOT IN THE WORKBOOK.
+☐ ASK the questions below.
+(12m) Let them know: "THESE ARE NOT IN THE WORKBOOK".
 Facilitator, be ready to share 1 or 2 of your own answers and read the example answers in parentheses below (only AFTER they try).

-- 1. What does this change process teach that helps change happen faster and easier?
+- What does this change process teach that helps change happen faster and easier?
 (Example answer: Change takes time and has these phases.
 The process teaches that knowing the next steps, with patience, humor and compassion, the faster and easier change happens) - 2.
 What are benefits in engaging all steps rather than skipping stages?
 (Example answer: Each stage gives you valuable gifts and builds empathy and respect for the process and anyone, in any level.) - 3.
 Name some benefits for accepting and even embracing when we are in level 2: consciously unhelpful or incompetent?
 (Example answer: We give ourselves grace knowing that we have to build things like courage, conviction, determination and confidence and that we have a good reason for being in this phase) - 4.
 When we criticize ourselves negatively for being in any of the stages, what happens that slows us down?
 (Example answer: Negative criticism causes discouragement and discouragement causes us shame and inferiority feelings that lead to more struggle, stress and disengagement, which slows us down and can also paralyze us). - 5.
 Ask everyone this question (BOTH parts): Which stage do you most struggle with AND what will you do to help yourself gracefully move forward?
 (Example answer: This can be what's in the last column Action Needed to Move to next Level, or it can be their own answer that is likely to help them more specifically.)

-□ FINAL WORD "This section helps each person move through change with intention and quickly."
+□ FINAL WORD "The main point of this section is , (e.g., to help each person move through change with intention and quickly.")